demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

 7. **(Artifact Server) Add the content to Cortex XSOAR.**
    You can either use the [XSOAR CI/CD Content Pack](https://xsoar.pan.dev/docs/reference/packs/content-management) or download content manually.
 If using Google Cloud Services, download the [Google Cloud Storage Content Pack](https://xsoar.pan.dev/docs/reference/integrations/google-cloud-storage) and set up the integration instance.
 If using another storage application you need to download the appropriate Content Pack such as AWS.
    - Download the [XSOAR CI/CD Content Pack](https://xsoar.pan.dev/docs/reference/packs/content-management).
-   The Content Pack includes the Configuration Setup playbook, the configuration setup layout, incident fields,  automations, etc. The playbook runs via a job every 3 hours.
+   The Content Pack includes the Configuration Setup playbook, the configuration setup layout, incident fields,  automations, etc. The playbook can run via a job or manually.
 The playbook fetches the configuration file and loads the contents to the machine.
 It downloads, and installs the custom content packs and configures lists and jobs if part of the content packs.
    The XSOAR CI/CD Content Pack uses either Google Cloud Storage or HTTP requests to fetch the content packs.
 If running a different storage provider, you need to download the integration (such as AWS - S3).
 You need to either create or duplicate the **Configuration Setup** incident field and add the provider (such as AWS) as the source.
 You also need to update the **Configuration Set_up** playbook by adding a task at the same level as Google Cloud Storage.

  ![cicd_playbook.png](../../../docs/doc_imgs/reference/XSOAR-CICD/cicd_playbook.png)

    - If not using the XSOAR CI/CD Content Pack, install content manually.
 For example, if using Google Cloud Services integration run the `gcd-download-file` command.

-8. Run a job.

-The content appears in Cortex XSOAR without having to install in the Marketplace.

 ### CI/CD FAQs